Adeesha12/SOLID/README.md

 print(emp1.name)
 print(emp2.name)
 ```
-There is a one instace attribute so it will throw an attribute for emp2.name which is not exist !
+There is a one instance attribute so it will throw an attribute for emp2.name which is not exist !
 > output
 ```
 BST
 BST
 rick
-Traceback (most recent call last):
+Trace back (most recent call last):
   File "/_path_/SOLID/file_name.py", line 13, in <module>
     print(emp2.name)
 AttributeError: 'Employee' object has no attribute 'name'